-2. Administrative, operational and maintenance provisions: All such provisions of this code shall apply.
+2. Administrative, and operational and maintenance provisions: All such provisions of this code shall apply.

-The purpose of this code change is to address some of the controversy that has risen since the passage of F3-07/08.
-The original purpose was to clear up the vagueness between the interaction between the IRC and the IFC and how they apply to one- and two- family dwellings and townhouses.
-Unfortunately the committee did not approve the proposal which clearly stated that the IFC does not regulate the construction and design features of the structure built in accordance with the International Residential Code, but it does regulate the fire protections features leading up to the structure (such as premise identification, fire protection water supplies and fire apparatus access).
-Instead of clearing up where the IFC ends and the IRC begins, the current language has created more controversy over who has the authority over the construction and design of one- and two- family dwellings and townhouses.
+This code change addresses some of the controversy that has risen since the passage of a public comment on F3-07/08.
+The original purpose was to clear up the vagueness between the interaction between the IRC and the IFC and how they apply to one- and two-family dwellings and townhouses.
+The Fire Code Committee did not approve the original proposal, which clearly stated that the IFC does not regulate the construction and design features of the structure built in accordance with the IRC, but it does regulate the fire protections features leading up to the structure (such as premise identification, fire protection water supplies and fire apparatus access).
+A public comment was submitted and approved at the final action hearing which resulted in the current code text.
+Unfortunately, instead of clearing up where the scope of IFC ends and the scope of IRC begins. the current language has created more controversy over which code regulates the construction, design and maintenance of interior features in one- and two-family dwellings and townhouses.